CCurl/Projects/R4/README.md

 Some development boards support LittleFS.
 For those boards, the __LITTLEFS__ directive can be #defined to save and load the defined code to the board, so that any user-defined words can be reloaded across boots.

+# A simple block editor

+R4 includes a simple block editor.
+Many thanks to Alain Theroux for his inspiration and help.

 # Building R4

 - The target machine/environment is controlled by the #defined in the file "config.h"